 My name is Agness Shikabi.
-I was born on 6th February 1991 in Kabwe, Central Province of Zambia.
+I was born in Kabwe, Central Province of Zambia.
 I come from a Christian Family.
 I am a baptized Catholic.
 I started grade one in 1997 at Angelina Tembo Girls School, a mission school run by the sisters of the Little Servants of Mary Immaculate.

 My leadership experience started while at school, in grade ten, when i was appointed by the school management council, to take up responsibilities of ensuring my fellow pupils were on time at school, and in their right uniforms.
 In grade eleven, a year before I completed high school, I was appointed religious prefect, a title which demanded of me to organize the pupils every morning for prayers, and Bible sharing every Wednesday afternoon.
 In my final year, I was chosen as Deputy Head girl, acting as a link between the teachers and my fellow pupils.

 After high school, I took a six-month course in Hypertext markup language and on completion, worked as an IT specialist.
 A few months before getting admitted to the university I stopped working and enrolled in a month-long psychosocial counseling, followed by an internship at Kabwe General Hospital, which lasted for another month.